SondaSengupta/Code-Concepts/SOLID.md

 ## The Liskov Substitution Principle
 **definition:** child classes should be able to be subsituted for their base classes.
 Child classes must not remove base class behavior or violate base class invariants.
 -A lot of people use the is-a to describe the relationship between child and base classes.
 With LSP, consider using "is-substitutable-for" as a relationship.
 For example, a hound is-a base class dog, but a hound is-subsitutable-for dog, meaning it can work for any places that require a dog?
 Derived classes must not violate any constraints defined (or assumed by clients) on their base classes.
+-Polymorphism also states that a derived class may be treated as objects of a base class in places such as method parameters, collections, or arrays.

-clients - other classes that make use of your class invariants -
+clients - other classes that make use of your class

+### LSP Violation Code Smells
+-If you are calling on base properties to perform an action.
+It's better to have the base class just call a method that uses it's own properties.
+-If you have a child type that inherits from the base class or interface, but does not actually fully implement that interface.